 Core aeration works by removing soil plugs from the turf with an aerator.
 Aeration enhances root growth, breaks up thatch, and establishes healthier grass.

 Aeration immediately increases water uptake by the grass and increases its resistance to drought and heat.

 The best time to aerate your lawn first depends on what type of grass your yard is made of.
 For cool-season grasses like Kentucky Bluegrass and perennial rye grass aeration is recommended from mid to late spring and early fall.
 For warm-season grasses like Bermuda, zoysia, and St. Augustine grass should be aerated from mid-spring to summer.

 Ready to Schedule Your Fall Lawn Care Services?
 Call TLC Turf Master Now!

-At TLC TurfMaster Lawn Care we have years of experience dealing with Florida lawns.
+At TLC TurfMaster Lawn Care we have years of experience dealing with lawns.
 If you want to relax next year and not have to worry about lawn care then sign up for our lawn care services.
 Is your lawn looking weak and thin?
 Ask about our aeration and overseeding services today.